Sukeerthi25/Sukeerthi25/README.md

-# Hi 👋 I'm a Java Full Stack Intern
+# Hi 👋 I'm am Sukeerthi

 🚀 Passionate about building web applications using Java and modern frontend technologies.